byt3bit/byt3bit.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a lecturer at the Alpen-Adria0Unviersity Klagenfurt Austria.
+I am a lecturer at the Alpen-Adria-Unviersity Klagenfurt Austria.

 I was a senior research associate at the Unviersity of Bristol, UK in the cryptography research group from 2017 to 2019.
 Prior to that
 I was postdoc researcher at the Technical University of Denmark in the cyber-security group.